 - Self Employment Pension (SEP) IRA

-2019 limit is lesser of $56,000 or 25% of income.
+2019 limit is the lesser of $56,000 or 25% of income.
 As self-employed individuals, this plan allows real estate agents to invest more money each year into retirement versus the traditional IRA plan.
-Keep in mind that if you do have employees other than yourself or spouse, you’ll need to match whatever contribution percentage that you elect for yourself, for your eligible employees as well.
+Keep in mind that if you do have employees other than yourself or your spouse, you’ll need to match whatever contribution percentage that you elect for yourself, for your eligible employees as well.

 - Traditional IRAs

 2019 limit under MAGI $122,000 individual or $193,000 married is $6,000 ($7,000 over 50), last day to contribute is April 15th.
 This plan is open to all individuals, regardless of being self-employed or not.